Entering the European market for tropical frozen fruit

 Organic tropical frozen fruit

-Organic certification schemes are increasingly popular in Europe.
-To market tropical frozen food as organic in Europe, they must be grown using organic production methods according to European legislation.
-Growing and processing facilities must be audited by an accredited certifier before you may put the European Union’s organic logo on your products, as well as the logo of the certifying organisation, for example, Soil Association in the United Kingdom and Naturland in Germany.
+To market tropical frozen food as organic in Europe, it must be grown using organic production methods according to European legislation.
+Growing and processing facilities must be audited by an accredited certifier before you may put the European Union’s organic logo on your products, as well as the logo of the standard holder (for example, Soil Association in the United Kingdom or Naturland in Germany).

-Importing organic products to Europe is only possible with an electronic certificate of inspection (e-COI).
-Each batch of organic products imported into the European Union has to be accompanied by an electronic certificate of inspection as defined in the regulation covering imports of organic products from third countries.
-This electronic certificate of inspection has to be generated via the Trade Control and Expert System (TRACES).
+Note that importing organic products to Europe is only possible with an electronic certificate of inspection (e‑COI).
+Each batch of organic products imported into the EU has to be accompanied by an e-COI as defined in the Annex of the Commission Regulation defining imports of organic products from third countries.

-For the overview of the developments of the sustainability initiatives in the European market read our study on Trends on the European Processed Fruit and Vegetables Market.
+For the overview of developments in the sustainability initiatives in the European market, read our study on trends on the European processed fruit and vegetables market.

-Fairtrade and Rainforest Alliance, although widely recognised certification schemes, are not very frequently used for certification of tropical frozen fruit.
-Fairtrade international has developed a specific standard for prepared and preserved fruit and vegetables for small-scale producing organisations, but frozen products are hardly certified as a Fairtrade product, as freezing equipment is rather large and costly, therefore not frequently bought by cooperatives in developing countries.
+Fairtrade International and Rainforest Alliance, although widely recognised certification schemes, are not very frequently used for certification of tropical frozen fruit.
+Fairtrade international has developed a specific standard for prepared and preserved fruit and vegetables for small-scale producer organisations but frozen products are rarely certified as freezing equipment is rather costly and not frequently bought by cooperatives in developing countries.

 Ethnic certification

-Islamic dietary laws (Halal) and Jewish dietary laws (Kosher) propose specific restrictions in diets.
+Islamic dietary laws (Halal) and Jewish dietary laws (Kosher) propose specific restrictions on diets.
 If you want to focus on the Jewish or Islamic ethnic niche markets, consider implementing Halal or Kosher certification schemes.
+There are several organisations that provide Kosher certification in Europe, such as the Kosher London Beth Din (KLBD) that provides guidelines on how to obtain the certification.
+Halal certification in Europe can be obtained via certifying bodies, such as Halal Certification Services (HCS) that provides certification services.

 Tips: